Vijayaadhithan/querix-semantic-search/docs/company_api_integration.md

 These routes are adapter-specific and are not part of the canonical integration contract.
 New integrations should use `/search`, `/health`, and `/usage` unless compatibility is explicitly required.

-Gainr's `filter-result` adapter uses page-number pagination rather than the canonical cursor contract.
+A tenant's `filter-result` adapter may use page-number pagination rather than the canonical cursor contract.
 Resend the same `searchTerm` and `filter` object and change only `page`.
 Exact deterministic requests use the direct catalogue path.
-For a tenant using this adapter, the canonical `/<company-slug>/search` route is disabled; mobile, web, and other clients must use `filter-result`.
+For a tenant using this adapter, the canonical `/<company-slug>/search` route may be disabled; clients must use `filter-result` when the tenant contract requires it.
 Structured frontend location IDs are authoritative, and chat text does not create hard state, city, or locality constraints.
 Semantic requests keep the ranked vector/BM25 results first, then eligible filtered continuation inventory satisfying the same predefined city, locality, price, duration, and ad-type constraints.
-The final page may contain fewer than 20 rows when eligible inventory is exhausted.
+The final page may contain fewer than the configured page size when eligible inventory is exhausted.

-These routing and relevance changes do not alter Gainr's legacy input or output payload.
+These routing and relevance changes do not alter the tenant's legacy input or output payload.
 The adapter still emits only its configured public fields and keeps internal search metadata out of the frontend response unless explicitly enabled in tenant configuration.

 ## Backend proxy example